Chinonyedoris/ChinonyedorisA_Data-Portfolio/README.md

 With a background in Geological Sciences and professional experience in aviation data and administration, I bring a unique lens to technology—merging logic, research, and design to solve global problems.

 ###PROJECT Portfolio – Data, Design & Innovation
-AI, UX/Product Design, and Data.
+bio: "AI, UX/Product Design, and Data."

 ###Welcome to my digital portfolio showcasing key projects in data analysis, UX research, and AI integration.
-UX Researcher • AI Enthusiast • Data Analyst.
+bio: "UX Researcher • AI Enthusiast • Data Analyst.
 Hi, I’m Chinonye.
 I design intuitive digital experiences and solve real-world problems using AI, UX, and data.
-Welcome to my portfolio.
+Welcome to my portfolio."
 ###Professional Bio": """
 I'm a passionate and creative Data Analyst and UX Researcher, deeply driven With experience across aviation analytics, UX design, and data annotation for AI, I strive to create meaningful digital solutions that improve lives.
 I'm a lifelong learner with a love for clean design, structured data, and building community-centered platforms.